Staff Directory

 Skylar Paulik, B.S., Teacher

-Ms. Paulik joins The Maddux School team with over six years of experience working with children from infants to third graders of varying abilities in both public and private settings.
-Having previously resided in Vermont, Connecticut and Texas, she is excited to establish roots in Maryland and contribute her love of whole-child teaching to the second grade class.
+Ms. Paulik is a co-teacher in the second-grade classroom at The Maddux School.
+She has over seven years of experience working with children from infants to third graders of varying abilities in both public and private settings.
+Having previously resided in Vermont, Connecticut and Texas, she is excited to establish roots in Maryland and contribute her love of whole-child teaching to the second-grade class.

 Ms. Paulik earned a Bachelor of Science in Early Childhood & Elementary Education from Champlain College in Burlington, Vermont.